Shilpa-Gupta-SQL/Database_Queries/README.md

-# Database_Queries
+DAY 1 of Learning SQL- DDL Commands.
-A collection of SQL and database projects to practice queries and design.
-Projects demonstrating SQL queries, joins, and database management.
+A collection of DDL SQL commands practiced to get hands on with database projects.
+Projects demonstrating SQL queries and database management.